Skip to Content

 Since the beef is cooked and drained ahead of time, baking the rest in a casserole dish is simple.
 This makes it an easy weeknight meal the entire family will love.

 It’s really just a casserole version of a Walking Taco.
-Perfect for Cinco de Mayo or any taco night.
-Not just taco Tuesday.
+Perfect for Cinco de Mayo or any taco night, even if it’s not Taco Tuesday.
+Just like these taco empanadas!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.